bschouteten/bschouteten.github.io/_posts/2024-24-01-Coroutines-in-verilator.md

         /**
          * @brief final suspend
          * @details This function is called at the end of a coroutine, it is used
          * to cleanup the coroutine.
-Depending on it's return type it will either
-         * automatically destroy the coroutine or the user must handle the destroy by itself.
+It always returns a awaitable type, where it has
+         * predefined behaviour for the standard awaitables.
          *
          * When final_suspend returns suspend_never then the object is automatically destroyed
          * When final_suspend returns suspend_always then the object's state remains accessible
+         *
+         * It's also possible to return a own awaitable, which is the case in this function,
+         * it checks if there is a waiting coroutine.
+If this is the case we return the
+         * waiting coroutine, which is at this point resumed again.
+If there is no waiting
+         * coroutine we return noop_coroutine, this is a special coroutine handle that has
+         * no resume or destroy method, indicating to the coroutine that there is nothing
+         * to resume and it should return to it's caller.
          *
          * Do note that .done() cannot be called if the object is already destroyed, therefore
          * we can keep track of the final suspend state with the boolean _finished.